Edge-Learning-Machine/Micro-LM/README.md

-# Desk-LM
+# Micro-LM
 A plain C library for machine learning on edge devices

-Micro-ML is a plain C library for machine learning on edge devices (it can be used also on desktops).
+Micro-LM is a plain C library for machine learning on edge devices (it can be used also on desktops).
 It currently implements the following ML algorithms:

 - `Linear SVM`
 - `Decision Tree`